AsiaPonder001/Active-Directory-Configuration/README.md

 <h3>Active Directory Deployed in the Cloud (Microsoft Azure)<h3/>

-<p>In the last tutorial I installed Active directory within Azure Virtual Machines.
-This tutorial I will go through configuration of Active Directory.<p/>
+<h5>In the last tutorial I installed Active directory within Azure Virtual Machines.
+This tutorial I will go through configuration of Active Directory.<h5/>

 - Create an Admin User account, Organizational Unit, and New Employee to the Domain Admins Security Group.
 - Join Client-1 to the DC